francodacosta/atom-php-getters-setters/README.md

 ---------

 * Generate Getters, Setters or Both
+* Select all variables or just some via UI
 * Control method scope via a DocBlock tag
 * intelligent DocBlocks, if you use descriptive variable names you do not need to provide a description, the method comment will set acrodingly